2019-reu-cmp/assignments/Day03/readme.md

 - Practice with the handout
 - Import `northwind.txt` then separate by word
     + Try to count how many times each word appears
-- Calculate the average sunspot form `sunspots.txt`
+- Calculate the average number of sunspots per day form `sunspots.txt`
     + Can you count the days who's number of sunspots fell with an arbitrary range?
+    + i.e. Implement a `count(low, high)` function that returns the number of days with sunspots above low and below high.

 *Readings* - nothing new, just catch up if you need to.